 - Offers enterprises complete flexibility to adopt best-of-breed cloud technologies

-Orange Business Services today announced the expansion and availability in Asia Pacific of their next-generation Infrastructure-as-a-Service (IaaS) cloud offering called Flexible Computing Advanced.
+Orange Business today announced the expansion and availability in Asia Pacific of their next-generation Infrastructure-as-a-Service (IaaS) cloud offering called Flexible Computing Advanced.

 The service is targeted at large multinational companies who have multiple data center and network requirements across many countries.